jlocatis/CLI_RPS/README.md

 This is a program that plays the game Rock, Paper, Scissors.
-The file makes use of the prompt JavaScript add-on with node.

--Prompt:
-This allows JavaScript to prompt for 'player1' and 'player2' choices at the command line.
-Prompt allows for several different validation options to be passed through it.
-For this program I am requiring that each prompt (player, player2) have a value entered, and that it be equal to Rock, Paper, or Scissors.
-It will provide the user with an error message if none of the accepted values are entered.

--function testWeapons:
-Test to see which player won.
-If/else statement is designed around player1's weapon choice and comparing it to player2.
-For example, if player1 chooses rock, we know that player1 will beat scissors, otherwise the only other option (in this case paper) would beat player1.
+It is written in Ruby.
+It will be a best of five series of games between two players.
+It tracks individual scores between both players as well as any ties that occur.

+Functions include getWeapons, determineWinner, updateScore, and gameEnd.